auraphp/Aura.Auth/README.md

 ## Foreword

+This package is still in development and not yet complete.
+Please review the [TODO](blob/develop-2/TODO.md) document for more information.

 ### Installation

 This library requires PHP 5.3 or later, and has no userland dependencies.
 (For the newer, more-secure [`password_hash()`](http://php.net/password_hash) functionality, this library requires PHP 5.5 or later, or an alternative userland implementation such as [ircmaxell/password-compat](https://github.com/ircmaxell/password_compat).)